lionel-rigoux/pandemic/README.md

 ## Recipes

 You can try to install templates directly from user contributed repos.
-Pandemic will look for `recipe.<format>.json` instruction file, but will otherwise try to guess which files can serve as a template.
+Pandemic will look for `recipe.<format>.json` instruction file (see below), but will otherwise try to guess which files can serve as a template.

 ```
 pandemic resource install recipe --as eisvogel https://github.com/Wandmalfarbe/pandoc-latex-template